-In collaboration with the Laboratory of Dr. Motoya Katsuki, the former Director General, we have been investigating the involvement of dopaminergic transmission via D1R and D2R in the regulation of locomotion and eating behavior.
+In collaboration with Dr. Motoya Katsuki, Executive Director, National Institute of Natural Sciences, we have been investigating the involvement of dopaminergic transmission via D1R and D2R in the regulation of locomotion and eating behavior.
 We generated D1R/D2R double knockout (DKO) mice by crossing D1R knockout (KO) with D2R KO mice, and observed that D1R/D2R DKO mice exhibited severe impairment in locomotion, no initiation of eating, and died by 4 weeks of age.
 To investigate the molecular mechanism of motor control and eating behavior, we generated transgenic mice harboring tetracycline-regulated expression of the D1R gene on the D1R/D2R DKO background.
 Several transgenic mouse lines successfully rescued lethal phenotype of the D1R/D2R DKO mice and showed doxycycline (Dox) controllable expression of transgenic D1R gene (named as D1R/D2R DKO-D1R rescued mice).
 The D1R/D2R DKO-D1R rescued mice exhibited decreases in locomotion and food/water intake as well as a decrease in the amount of transgene expression after Dox administration.
-After the withdrawal of Dox administration, the D1R/D2R DKO-D1R rescued mice exhibited transient hyperactivity and recovered locomotor activity and food/water intake.
+After the withdrawal of Dox administration, the D1R/D2R DKO-D1R rescued mice exhibited transient hyperactivity and recovered locomotor activity and food/water intake (Figure 2).
+We examined the expression levels of D1R protein in the striatum, which is considered to be a major region responsible for control of locomotor activity and containing abundant D1R expression.
+During the process of recovery of locomotor activity after Dox withdrawal, the transgene D1R expression gradually increased while locomotor activity fluctuated strikingly.
+These results indicate that the increment of locomotor activity is not simply in proportion to the amount of D1R expression.
 We are analyzing these results to identify the mechanism of the relationship between the D1R expression and altered behavior.
 In addition, we are also investigating whether or not there is a critical period in development for the regulation of locomotion and eating behavior by dopaminergic transmission.